Donald Wildmon: Damned in the U.S.A.

 In 1991, the British television documentary Damned in the U.S.A., made for Channel 4's Without Walls arts series and directed by Paul Yule, about the then current state of censorship in the United States, chronicled the battle between Wildmon and artists Andres Serrano and Robert Mapplethorpe.
 The documentary won the International Emmy for Best Documentary, amongst several other awards.
 Wildmon sued the producers for $8 million in damages after a distributor got the rights to show the film in the United States, stating that he had signed a contract with the producers that prevented distribution in the USA.
 A federal court found that Wildmon's contract did not support his claim concerning distribution of the film and the documentary was released in 50 cities nationwide.

 Illness and retirement

 On August 18, 2009, Tim Wildmon released the news via email that his father had been admitted to the North Mississippi Medical Center in Tupelo over the weekend of August 15–16, with what was thought to be a serious case of meningitis.
-After running tests, however, doctors determined that he had St. Louis encephalitis, a disease usually contracted from mosquitoes.
-He spent 121 days in the hospital and rehab, and later underwent surgery for cancer on his left eye.
+After running tests, however, doctors determined that he had Saint Louis encephalitis, a disease usually contracted from mosquitoes.
+He spent 121 days in the hospital and rehabilitation, and later underwent surgery for cancer on his left eye.
 On March 3, 2010, it was announced that Wildmon was stepping down as chairman of the American Family Association.
 His son Tim was expected to become the new chairman.

+On December 28, 2023, Wildmon died in Tupelo, Mississippi, at the age of 85, due to complications from Lewy body dementia.